Jacksonville Burglary Defense Attorney

 Many people associate the term “burglary” with breaking into someone’s home to steal from them.
 Though that is one common form of burglary, the crime of burglary in Florida is much broader.
 It doesn’t necessarily require breaking and entering, doesn’t necessarily take place in a home, and may involve crimes other than theft.

-The best source of information about the details of Florida burglary law and the strength of the case against you is an experienced Jacksonville burglary lawyer.
+The best source of information about the details of Florida burglary law and the strength of the case against you is an experienced Jacksonville criminal defense lawyer.
 The information on this page will give you a general idea of the elements of burglary, the consequences of a burglary conviction, and other related crimes.

 What is Burglary in Florida?